Neelansh01/LineupAppQ/README.md

 ## Features:
 1. The UI is very simple implemented through HTML only.
 Features like loading logo script and upload notification with display of uploaded files can be added but have not been implemented yet.
 2. The backend contains the **/submit** API which accepts the file selected by the user and uploads it to the SQL database.
-3. The "submit" API starts and closes the connection within the API function making it secure from the outside world.
-Python integrates features like sessions etc, so we need not take care of them explicitly.
+3. The "submit" API starts and closes the connection within the API function **making it secure** from the outside world.
+Flask integrates features like sessions etc, so we need not take care of them explicitly.
 If required we can add session and cookies parameters very easily.
 4. The data sent by the user is a file of any type.
 Being unsure of the file type and to accommodate it's storage in SQL database table, we convert the file into **binary format**.
-Thus our storage has two columns: Filename(String) and File Content(Binary String).
+Thus our storage has two columns: **Filename(String) and File Content(Binary String)**.
 The functionality to reverse the parsing and enable downloading is not yet integrated in this application.
-5. To avoid data loss in case of connection issue or file errors, we keep a backup of the files in zip format for future investigations.
+5. To **avoid data loss** in case of connection issue or file errors, we keep a backup of the files in zip format for future investigations.

 ## Code Walkthrough
 Flask maintains a fixed structure.
 For our purpose, where we haven't used any CSS or Javascript, the structure is:

-Flask
+HOME (Flask) Folder

---|--Server: Jupyter Notebook or python file containing the server script.
+--|--Application.ipynb: Jupyter Notebook (or python file) containing the server script.

 --|--template: HTML Files

 --|--static: Backup files

-Server:
+Application.ipynb:
 1. Contains python script to run the Flask application server.

 Template: